About

 Here are some additional areas I am interested in exploring:

-• Games as a medium for HCI education and reflection, particularly how playful contexts can scaffold empathy, collaboration, and critical thinking.
+- Games as a medium for Computing education and reflection, particularly how playful contexts can scaffold empathy, collaboration, and critical thinking.

 Publications